South Stoke – St Leonard

 The west end is not the only unexpected feature, for the later C13 south porch has small triangular buttresses on each side, intended to support the vault inside which has heavy transverse ribs, another unexpectedly ambitious feature for such a church.
 There is now no trace in situ of a corbel-table at the east end mentioned by Dallaway (II(1) p223).

 In the C15 the nave roof was renewed (the replacement has crownposts) and so were one or more windows, one of which in the south nave is shown by Adelaide Tracy with two lights and a depressed head.
-This was replaced by lancets at a heavy C19 restoration, of which nothing is known, except that it was after her visit.
-The most conspicuous change was a new spirelet on the tower, over-sized and corbelled out in a way more reminiscent of a Victorian town hall.
+This was replaced by lancets at a heavy C19 restoration.
+This was clearly undertaken between Adelaide Tracy’s visit and Sir Stephen Glynne’s description of 1872 (SRS 101 p261) which leaves no doubt that the church was in its present state, but no more precise date can be found.
+The most conspicuous change was a new spirelet on the tower, over-sized and corbelled out in a way more reminiscent of a minor Victorian town hall.
 Such a clumsy design hardly suggests the involvement of a significant architect.
 Some of the corbels below the spirelet could be older, perhaps taken from the corbel-table mentioned above, though no animals can be recognised.
 However, the Sharpe drawing, whilst not very clear, shows what may be a corbel table under the timber top, so possibly Dallaway was in error.
 Most stonework except that of the north lancet was replaced, including the east triplet of the chancel, which has interior shafts.
 The painted chancel roof may contain some old timbers, but looks entirely renewed.
 Adelaide Tracy shows only the west end of the interior, so we do not know if there was then a chancel arch.
 One in C13 style was inserted at the restoration and its elaboration contrasts with the simplicity of the east end.
 The roofs were repaired in 1921 after the church had been closed as they had become dangerous (WSRO Par 185/7/3).

 Aumbry: (North chancel) Pointed and probably C13 in origin at least.